 Note: Third-party ownership is only available in certain states.
 Find out where.

-A few special considerations
+A few financing options:

 - Request for Proposals Guide & Template for Nonprofits – This report from the All Points North Foundation outlines steps nonprofits should take when considering solar.

 - Elective (or “Direct”) Pay for Federal Tax Credits – The IRS site for this program that lets tax-exempt organizations claim a federal tax credit for qualifying renewable energy installations.

 - Solar for Schools (Generation 180) – Learn about other schools that have gone solar and how to start up a campaign to take your school solar.